voidspawner/void.os/README.md

 ## Structure

 The operating system is in a **single file**.
-This makes it easy to transfer it to different devices and control damage or modification.
+This makes it easy to transfer it to different devices, backup and control damage or modification.
 ```
 void.void
 ```